 The exterior, in style early Christian, it is in exposed brick and sandstone and has remodeling dating back to the seventeenth and nineteenth centuries, partly removed with the restorations carried out in the mid-twentieth century.

-The facade, facing the Piazza del Patriarcato, is divided into salient and pilasters and opened by three large windows, below which we can glimpse the traces of the ancient narthex, now disappeared.
-The bell tower, with a cusp, with a Venetian appearance, is placed on the right side of it.
+The facade, facing the Piazza del Patriarcato, is divided into salients and pilasters and opened by three large windows, below which you can see the traces of the ancient narthex, which has now disappeared.
+The bell tower, with a Venetian spire, is leaning against it on the right side.

-The interior, large and bright, it is divided into three naves, bounded by columns in polychrome marble, partly from the Roman era, as well as the capitals, supporting the arches.
-On the top and along the perimeter walls, there are numerous large windows that illuminate the environment and the overhanging roof trusses.
+The interior, large and bright, it is divided into three naves, delimited by columns in polychrome marble, partly from the Roman period, as well as the capitals, supporting the arches.
+On the upper part and along the perimeter walls, there are numerous and large windows, which illuminate the environment and the overlying trussed roof.

 Remarkable is the interior mosaic decoration, in particular regarding the large floor mosaic dating back to the end of the 6th century.
 On the left side of the central aisle there is a tall hexagonal ambo, with sculptural decorations of the Thirteenth century.

-In the presbytery, decorated at the top by fifteenth-century frescoes, there is a gold and silver chiseled shovel, donated to the basilica in 1372 by the Venetian nobleman Donato Mazzalorsa.
-Partially divided into three registers, within polylobed frames, it depicts: in the upper one the Annunciation, the Christ and the symbols of the Evangelists, in the lower one a series of arches with figures of Saints and, in the central register, Christ enthroned and Saint Mark celebrating Mass.
+In the presbytery, decorated at the top with fifteenth-century frescoes, there is the golden altarpiece in embossed and chiseled silver, donated to the basilica in 1372 by the Venetian nobleman Donato Mazzalorsa.
+Divided into three registers, within polylobate frames, it depicts: in the upper one the Annunciation, Christ and the symbols of the Evangelists, in the lower one a series of arches with figures of saints and, in the central register, Christ enthroned and St. Mark celebrating mass.

 The basilica houses the statue of the Madonna degli Angeli which, on the occasion of the party of the Perdon of Barbana (first Sunday of July), is carried in a procession in the lagoon to the sanctuary of Barbana.